TreeKat71/30DaysOfAirflow/day11_bash_oper/README.md

 Description
 ------------
-In this section, I am going to demonstrate how to use feature **XCom**.
+In this section, I am going to demonstrate how to use BashOperator.

 This section will cover things below
 - BashOperator